Asymptotic Simplicity and Scattering in General Relativity from Quantum Field Theory: The peeling property by region

 \subsubsection{Coulomb region: subleading-soft and peeling violation}

-We argued that, because gravitons in the Coulomb region have momenta $O(1/\r)$, their contribution to the metric is governed by the soft expansion of the source.
-Having discussed the leading-order contributions in the previous section, we now proceed to discuss the first subleading contributions, which are more subtle.
-Our focus will be the terms that are nonanalytic in the components of the outgoing graviton momentum near the origin.
+We argued that, because gravitons in the Coulomb region have momenta $~\r^{-1}$, their contribution to the metric is governed by the soft expansion of the source.
+Having discussed the leading-order contributions in the previous section, we now proceed to discuss the first subleading contributions.
 We will find agreement with the results of Refs.~\cite{Christodoulou:2002}.

 Similarly to the leading soft terms, the form of the subleading soft terms are universal~\cite{Saha:2019tub}, independent of the details of the scattering process, when expressed in terms of the incoming and outgoing momenta:\footnote{The form of the subleading soft theorem may not look covariant.
-On the other hand, all naively covariant deformations are all equivalent to this order in the soft expansion, \textit{e.g.} $\log k \cdot Q \sim \log \omega + \mathcal{O}(\omega^0)$.}
+On the other hand, all naively covariant deformations are all equivalent to this order in the soft expansion, \textit{e.g.} $\log k \cdot Q \sim \log \omega + \mathcal{O}(\omega^0)$.}$^,$\footnote{In the following equation, the sums run from the one to five, where fifth element is meant to be the sum over emitted radiation.
+Whenever the emitted radiation is appearing more then once, the integration weigted by the spectrum is to supposed to be overall, as in equation~\eqref{eq:leading_soft}.}